FyberLabs/proxmox-firewall/README.md

   - This approach significantly reduces attack surface and external exposure.
 - Omada Management:

-  - The rules assume one Omada controller (e.g., Tennessee's 10.1.50.2) manages both homes.
+  - The rules assume one Omada controller (e.g., Site1's 10.1.50.2) manages both homes.
 If using dual controllers, adjust VLAN 50 rules.
 - Camera Isolation:

   - VLAN 20 is locked down to prevent unauthorized access.
 Add rules for cross-home NVR access if needed.